-The Girl Scout identity uses three core colors, green (PMS 355),
+The Girl Scout identity uses three core colors, green (PMS 355), black, and white.

 Girl Scouts has the privilege of claiming a color.
 Green.

 Girl Scouts has chosen to use the Pantone Color Matching System to ensure the correct “green” is used every time.
 When taking an item to a professional printer, specify Girl Scout Green as PMS 355 to make sure they use the proper ink color.

 To ensure that we continue to claim the color and to capitalize on our well established advantage, embrace green.